Financial Aid

 Disbursement of Funds

-Provided you meet all qualifications to receive financial aid funds and you have accepted your charges, any scholarship, grant, or loan awarded to you will be automatically credited to your expenses (tuition, fees, food and housing if you live on campus) and any other charges assessed by the institution.
+Provided you meet all qualifications to receive financial aid funds and you have accepted your charges, any accepted scholarship, grant, or loan will be automatically credited to your expenses (tuition, fees, food and housing if you live on campus) and any other charges assessed by the institution.

 If financial aid credited to your expenses exceeds allowable charges due for the term, a check or direct deposit will be prepared for the difference and will be mailed to your current address on file in BANNER or deposited to your bank account upon completion of processing (if you have set up direct deposit with MSU-Northern).
 The refund will usually be available approximately 14 days after the first day of classes of each term.